JohnBetaCode/Face-every-day-maker/docs/running_studio.md

 ### **Using Your Own Dataset**

-To use your dataset is so simply as coping your images of your ugly face in the subfolder images located in the `media` folder in the `dev_ws`(work space) path.
+To use your OWN dataset is so simply as coping your images of your ugly face in the subfolder images located in the `media` folder in the `dev_ws`(work space) path.

-The recommendation is using a folder for every year of your pictures as is shown below:
+The recommendation is using a folder for every year as is shown below:

+    📦images
+    ┣ 📂2014
+    ┣ 📂2015
+    ┣ 📂2016
+    ┣ 📂2017
+    ┣ 📂2018
+    ┣ 📂2019
+    ┣ 📂2020
+    ┣ 📂2021
+    ┗ 📂2022

 keep in mind that the stack only will takes the images in format `png`, `jpg`.
 If other formats are used go to the code and add the new one, and make a PR, but these are the most used formats by phones (never use raw, too heavy).

+iF YOU

 <br />